-Kelly Moore brings a designer’s eye and years of marketing experience to Canterbury Voices, specializing in brand strategies, content creation, web design, and customer service.
-He spent years in the interior design industry, designing commercial and residential offices, kitchens and baths.
-He has consulted, created content, and developed branding materials for several area businesses and non-profit organizations.
+Kelly Moore brings years of marketing experience to Canterbury Voices, specializing in branding strategies, web and content creation, and customer service.
+He spent several years in the interior design industry, designing commercial and residential spaces for clients including Guernsey, Association of Central Oklahoma Governments (ACOG), and Oklahoma City University.
+Kelly has developed advertising & branding policies, and promotional materials for various businesses and non-profit organizations.

-Kelly is also a musician, holding a degree in Vocal Music Education from Oklahoma Baptist University, and conducting children and adult vocal and handbell church choirs throughout Oklahoma.
-A fan of musical theatre, he has performed lead roles in regional productions of Big River, Lullaby of Broadway, Little Shop of Horrors and Forever Plaid.
+Holding a degree in Vocal Music Education from Oklahoma Baptist University, Kelly has conducted children and adult vocal and handbell church choirs throughout Oklahoma.
+A fan of musical theatre, he has also performed lead roles in regional productions of Big River, Lullaby of Broadway, Little Shop of Horrors and Forever Plaid.

-Kelly has also performed with Bella Voce Chamber Choir, directs a local handbell ensemble, and is a baritone in Canterbury Voices.
+Kelly serves as the Music Assistant at Mayflower Congregational Church.
+He has sung with Bella Voce Chamber Choir and is currently a baritone in Canterbury Voices.